Which Test Should You Take?

 Experimental section: either math or verbal. (not scored)

 |Computerised multi-stage test||The Verbal and Quantitative scores ranging from 130 to 170 in 1-point increments.
 The essay is scored from 0-6 in .5 point increments.||English vocabulary strongly tested||$195 +VAT|

 MBA applicants may not need to take the GMAT in order to get into certain business schools if they've already taken the GRE and their score is still valid.
 If you find the GMAT daunting and think the GRE might be better for you, then you may have the choice of taking either test, depending on which programmes to which you are applying.

 So, if you have a strong maths background or English is more difficult for you then the GMAT might be the better exam for you to take.
 Vice versa, if you have a strong English background but struggle in maths then the GRE may be the better option for you.

 Still Can't Decide?

-If you're confused about which test to take then speak to the admissions advisor at the school to which you're applying.
+If you're confused about which test to take then speak to the admissions team at your target school.
 They will be able to answer any questions you have and tell you which test is required.
 If you can take either test, you should make a decision based on your own strengths.